top of page

 Alligator Soaking Up The Sun On A Log

-Seeing the swamps is one of the top activities in New Orleans, offering a different experience from the French Quarter or Bourbon Street.
-Since we were staying downtown and didn’t rent a car, we booked our Honey Island Swamp tour with Cajun Encounters, opting for their round-trip transportation package.
-The company emailed us our meeting point the night before—it was outside a small hotel with little shade, so keep that in mind if you're visiting during the hotter months.
+Seeing the swamps is one of the most popular day trips from New Orleans, offering a completely different experience from the French Quarter or Bourbon Street.
+Since we were staying downtown and didn’t rent a car, we booked the Cajun Encounters Honey Island Swamp Tour with their round-trip transportation option.
+The night before the tour, Cajun Encounters emailed us the pickup details.
+Our meeting point was outside a small hotel in the French Quarter with very little shade, which is worth keeping in mind if you’re visiting during hotter months.

-The Cajun Encounters shuttle bus is hard to miss it’s wrapped in bold graphics and features a giant alligator on the side.
-The ride from the French Quarter to the Honey Island Swamp takes about 30–45 minutes, and our driver kept us entertained with stories about growing up in Louisiana, fun swamp facts, and even what to do if you ever see an alligator on the road.
-(Spoiler: don’t slam on the brakes.)
+The Cajun Encounters shuttle bus is easy to spot, it’s wrapped in bold graphics and features a giant alligator on the side.
+The ride from downtown New Orleans to the Honey Island Swamp took about 30–45 minutes.
+Our driver kept the ride entertaining with stories about growing up in Louisiana, swamp facts, and even advice on what to do if you ever encounter an alligator on the road (spoiler: don’t slam on the brakes).
+It made the drive feel like part of the experience rather than just transportation.

-Arrival at the Swamp & Gift Shop Stop
+Arrival at Honey Island Swamp & Gift Shop Stop

-Once we arrived, the bus pulled up to a small gift shop where we had a few minutes to browse inside the air conditioning.
-The shop sold snacks, drinks, souvenirs, and all kinds of quirky jerky, including alligator.
-Outside, there were picnic tables and a boardwalk that extended into the marsh.
-We spotted a few ducks and dragonflies before our group was called for boarding.
+When we arrived, the shuttle dropped us off near a small gift shop where we had a few minutes to cool off in the air conditioning.
+Inside were snacks, drinks, souvenirs, and a wide variety of jerky, including alligator.
+Outside, there were picnic tables and a short boardwalk extending into the marsh.
+We spent a few minutes spotting ducks and dragonflies before our group was called for boarding.

-Tour participants were split into groups of about 15–20 people, each forming one boat.
-We were given colored wristbands to help organize the groups, and they doubled as little souvenirs.
-After a short safety briefing, we boarded a large pontoon-style swamp boat with shaded seating.
-Initially, there was plenty of room, but our boat had to circle back for a few late guests, and seating got tight.
-Elijah and I ended up sharing a small seat that wasn’t meant for two, but it didn’t seem typical for most tours.
+Guests were split into groups of about 15–20 people, with each group assigned to its own boat.
+We were given colored wristbands to help organize the groups, which also doubled as small souvenirs.
+After a brief safety talk, we boarded a large pontoon-style swamp boat with shaded seating.
+At first, there was plenty of room.
+However, our boat had to circle back to pick up a few late guests, and seating became tighter.
+Elijah and I ended up sharing a small seat that wasn’t really designed for two people, though this didn’t seem to be the norm for most tours.

 House On The Bayou Sauvage